Peppermint-Robots/map2world/README.md

 ## Installation
 - Make sure all pre-requisites are installed on your system first.
 - Create a new folder.
 Let's say it's map2world.
 - Create a src folder inside it.
-- Open a fresh terminal. `cd` into map2world (or whatever name you had given).
+- Open a fresh terminal. `cd` into map2world/src.
+Clone this repository.
+- Execute `cd ..` in the same terminal to move a folder up to map2world.
 - Execute `colcon build` in the terminal.

 ## Usage